flexera-public/policy_templates/cost/aws/old_snapshots/README.md

 ## What it does

-This Policy finds AWS snapshots older than the specified days and deletes them.
+This Policy finds AWS snapshots that are created by the owner older than the specified days and deletes them.
+To get Owner-Id we are using the AWS credentials applied at the time of policy creation.

 ## Input Parameters